pramaniks/ecs-fargate-dotnetcore-cdk/README.md

 # Configuring AWS credentials on local machine
 On powershell execute command `aws configure` and please fill in **Access Key Id**, **SecretKey** and **AWS region**
 ![image](https://user-images.githubusercontent.com/20775313/114186138-1e5b2080-9964-11eb-974f-a8c76772f93a.png)
+Once aws configure is completed you can see credentials file created under your user profile **C:\Users\{username}\.aws\** Open the credentials file via file editor and add **aws_session_token** attribute as well **THIS IS VERY IMPORTANT, WHEN DEPLOYING TO AWS ENVIRONMENT ALWAYS USE SESSION CREDENTIALS WHICH ARE SHORT LIVED CREDENTIALS WHICH EXPIRES AFTER AN HOUR**